 Examples of Ways Janney Makes Money and Related Conflicts of Interest:

-• Cash Sweep: Advisory and brokerage accounts that participate in the Janney Cash Sweep program provide Janney additional compensation for deposits in this program.
+Cash Sweep: Advisory and brokerage accounts that participate in the Janney Sweep program provide Janney additional compensation for amounts in this program.
 Janney has an incentive to make recommendations or investments that generate uninvested cash that will be deposited or invested through the sweep program.
 Special rules apply for certain managed retirement accounts, such as IRAs.

 IV.
 HOW DO YOUR FINANCIAL PROFESSIONALS MAKE MONEY?